ash1497/expensesnap/README.md

-# receipt_application
+# Expense Snap

 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a Flutter application that takes Receipt images and extracts all relevant information and displays it in an excel format.
+Note that this is the front end, the actual processing happens in the backend structure.

 A few resources to get you started if this is your first Flutter project: